y-a-n-n/laterball/README.md

 ![banner](banner.png)
-# ⚽▶️ Laterball
+# ⚽▶️ Laterball (deprecated)
-This is the source for the Laterball football match watchability rating generator running at [laterball.com](http://laterball.com)
+This is the source for the Laterball football match watchability rating generator (formerly) running at [laterball.com](http://laterball.com)

 ## What is Laterball?